All Episodes

 The president, there was a place for him at the front so he could stand and attempt to tell us why he wouldn't do infrastructure.

-And of course, then he went to the Rose Garden with prepa prepared signs that had been printed up long before our meeting.
+And of course, then he went to the Rose Garden with prepared signs that had been printed up long before our meeting.

-Yeah, Nancy Pelosi and Chuck Schumer, they cared about DACA, they cared about dreamers, they were willing to fund the wall.
+Yeah, Nancy Pelosi and Chuck Schumer, they cared about DACA, they cared about DREAMers, they were willing to fund the wall.

 Oh, they have no interest.

-So they take all these shots at the president uh just prior to their supposed meeting on infrastructure.
+So they take all these shots at the president just prior to their supposed meeting on infrastructure.

 They've not done a single thing except investigate this president.